yegor256/blog/_drafts/sample-tasks.md

 completed it.
 It took 7 months.

 [jcabi-aspects#81](https://github.com/jcabi/jcabi-aspects/issues/81):
-The first implementaiton didn't satisfy the author of the bug and the developer had to find out what was wrong and submitted a new implementation.
+The first implementation didn't satisfy the author of the bug and the developer had to find out what was wrong and submitted a new implementation.